Regulations Under the Public Health Act

 Information about the public health risks associated with public swimming and spa pools, and steps to healthy swimming is available on the NSW Health website.

-The removal of human remains from a grave or crypt for the purpose of relocation to another burial site requires approval by delegation from the Director-General of Health.
-Environmental Health Officers attend the procedure to ensure that the correct remains are exhumed and other conditions are observed to protect the health of the public.
+The removal of human remains from a grave or crypt for the purpose of relocation to another burial site requires approval by delegation from the Secretary of Health.
+Environmental health officers attend the procedure to ensure that the correct remains are exhumed and other conditions are observed to protect the health of the public.

 Transportation overseas of bodies of deceased persons

-Funeral directors requesting that the remains of a deceased person be transported overseas requires authorisation from the Environmental Health Officers to confirm that these bodies are free from diseases that may pose a risk to public health.
+Funeral directors requesting that the remains of a deceased person be transported overseas require authorisation from the Public Health Unit to confirm that these bodies are free from diseases that may pose a risk to public health.

 NSW Health maintains a register of Mortuaries within the State.
 Officers may conduct audits of funeral businesses and facilities for handling bodies in response to complaints or issues raised.
 Audits may include inspection of cleaning procedures, waste disposal, viewing areas, storage of bodies and cremation paperwork.